IR MENU

 We hold shares in companies we deem necessary for our sustained growth and enhancement of medium- to long-term corporate value, as part of our management strategies such as business alliances and stable product procurement, as well as to build positive relationships with trade partners and to promote smooth business operations.

 Our basic policy regarding cross-shareholdings for which the significance of holding is believed to have diminished is to reduce possession as swiftly as possible(to less than 10% of consolidated net assets).
 Under this policy, each fiscal year, the Board of Directors assesses the significance of each individual cross-shareholding, taking into consideration factors such as transaction value, future business possibilities, and the balance between the benefits and risks from each holding and the cost of capital.
 When any shares have been deemed to not contribute to the sustained growth of the Yellow Hat Group or the improvement of its corporate value in the medium- to long-term, those shares are to be sold in a timely and appropriate manner.
-In addition, when exercising the voting rights of shares of other listed companies held as cross-shareholdings, we comprehensively judge whether to vote for or against proposals based on the view of improving the medium- to long-term corporate value of Yellow Hat and the investee companies, etc.
+In addition, when exercising the voting rights of shares of other listed companies held as cross-shareholdings, we comprehensively judge whether to vote for or against proposals based on the view of improving the medium- to long-term corporate value of Yellow Hat and the investee companies, etc. In the fiscal year ended March 31, 2025, we sold our holdings in three stocks in part or in full.
+As a result, the ratio of the market capitalization of our cross-shareholdings to consolidated net assets became 9.3%.

 Per our internal rules, related party transactions require a resolution of the Board of Directors in advance.
 Directors who have a special interest may not participate in the resolution and are excluded from the quorum for the said resolution.